StephenSmithwick/playground/README.md

 ## Certificates
 TLS (`https`) uses public/private key encryption to secure intial conversations.
 I am exploring certificates here.
 - [certificate-play][certificate-play] -  This is an exploration of creating my own root certificate.
-See also my blogpost on [TLS Certificates][me.tls-certificates]
+See my blogpost on [TLS Certificates][me.tls-certificates]

+## OSX Fixes

+- [osx-allow-unsigned.sh][osx-allow-unsigned.sh] - Allows unsigned apps to be installed by disabling Gatekeeper.
+See my blogpost on [Disabling Gatekeeper][me.disable-gateKeeper]